PDPM vs RUG

 - Medical Management (medical management, acute infections, cancer, pulmonary, cardiovascular/coagulation, acute neurologic)

-Over the next several months, we will provide more information on PDPM and best to prepare your facility, such as our recent Phase I through PDPM: Future Challenges and Opportunities.
-Given the depth of changes coming with the reimbursement model changes, we know that many of you are busy preparing and evaluating the clinical capabilities, MDS coding, and gaining an understanding of the strategic needs of the new payment model.
-These changes are a major new opportunity for SNFs to succeeding in a value-based world.
+So, did PDPM replace RUGS?
+Yes.
+We will provide more information on PDPM and the best way to prepare your facility, such as our recent Phase I through PDPM: Future Challenges and Opportunities and What PDPM Reimbursement Means for Long-Term Care.
+Given the depth of changes with the reimbursement model, we know that many of you are busy preparing and evaluating the clinical capabilities, MDS coding, and gaining an understanding of the strategic needs of the new payment model.
+These changes are a major opportunity for SNFs to succeed in a value-based world.